 The most likely cause of this error, when using pdflatex, is that one or more of your figures contains type 3 fonts.

 [ Update October 2018: I no longer use this setup.
-I migrate to use gitlab (mostly because I gitlab can easily build my website with hugo.
+I migrated to gitlab (mostly because gitlab can easily build my website with hugo.
 Gitlab provides straightforward instructions on securing your site with Cloudflare.
 This would be my recommended setup now. ]

 Do you see a little green icon in your browser bar?
 This website is now served using TLS (a secure connection also known as SSL) thanks to Cloudflare’s new free Universal SSL1.

 Self-balancing trees are an important class of data structures.
 In most textbooks, red/black binary trees are introduced first, and then btrees come later, usually mentioned as a data structure used in file systems.
 Both data structures have asymptotically identical performance ($O(\log n)$ time for insertion, lookup and deletion).
 Here, I will show why, despite your textbook’s ordering, btrees may often be a better choice.

 Btrees (or variants) are often used in file systems because they make better use of devices which read and write blocks of data (such as hard drives or flash).

 I’ve been learning Erlang and one thing I like is the idea of atoms (aka symbols in Ruby I think) 1.
 Atoms in Erlang are written by just using lowercase.
 They are pointers to a global string table.
 This means comparison operations are very fast (you are just comparing two pointers) but for debugging and pattern matching the atom has a meaning (the string).

 Atoms are particularly useful in pattern-matching languages like Erlang, but they’re a useful idea even without pattern matching.